bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 80°
+- 81°
-- Breezy
+- Breezy and Mostly Clear
-- 62% humidity
+- 60% humidity
-- 19 mph wind
+- 18 mph wind
-- 0% cloud cover
+- 25% cloud cover
-- 37 AQI 🟩
+- 39 AQI 🟩
-- 1.2 inches of rain expected in the next 48 hours
+- 1.16 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>